 But what is the DELTA?

-The Delta is Cambridge’s internationally recognised Diploma in English Language Teaching, and ranks as a level seven qualification (so, the same as a Master’s) in the UK.
+This a is Cambridge’s internationally recognised Diploma in English Language Teaching, and ranks as a level seven qualification (so, the same as a Master’s) in the UK.
 It often signifies a teacher’s progression from classroom to career.

 It is a diploma for experienced and qualified English teachers who wish to take the next step in their career, whether to train other teachers, develop teaching material or be an even more complete teacher.